 The District is conducting a series of workshops to solicit public input on plan alternatives for the project.
 Information on upcoming workshops will be posted on this page, as well as presentations, videos and materials from previous workshops.

-Dates and locations for future workshops will be posted here.
+Details about upcoming workshops will be posted here.

 - Agenda: July 27-28, 2017 Workshops [PDF]

 - Letter to Landowners in Potential Project Footprint – July 17, 2017 [PDF]

 - Map: Array of Alternatives – Above-ground Reservoirs and Aquifer Storage and Recovery Wells [PDF]

 - Map: Parcel Ownership [PDF]